learn-co-curriculum/dsc-using-sql-with-pandas-lab/README.md

 # Create and label the histograms for each below!
 ```

-### Conclusion
+## Summary

-In this lab, we learned how to:
+In this lab, you learned how to query Pandas DataFrames using SQL.
-* Query DataFrames by slicing using conditional logic
-* Make use of the `.query()` method to query a dataset
-* Query DataFrames using SQL with the `pandasql` library